 Option 2: 10 Days Split Between Northern & Central Vietnam

-The second itinerary splits your 10 days between both Northern and Central Vietnam.
-This itinerary is good for the following types of traveler:
+The second itinerary splits your 10 days between the north and center, which is works best for the following:

-• Those who want to visit popular places such as Hanoi, Halong Bay and Hoi An
+- You want to visit the most popular places like as Hanoi, Halong Bay and Hoi An

-• Anyone not interested in trekking in Sapa which saves a few days to be used elsewhere
+- You’re not interested in trekking in Sapa which saves a few days

-• Travelers on a tight budget who want to miss out the Halong Bay cruise at US $200-600 per night
+- You have a tight budget and want to skip the expensive Halong Bay cruise

 Internal flights between Hanoi and Da Nang are extremely affordable but remember to check baggage allowances.
 Sometimes the cost of checking a bag can be more than the plane ticket.